-- inform the relevant person specifically of each case where the introducer is not required or has been unable to verify the identity of the customer or the beneficial owner (if any); - (h) inform the relevant person if the introducer is no longer able to comply with the provisions of the written terms of business because of a change of the law applicable to the introducer; and - (i) do all such things as may be required by the relevant person to enable the relevant person to comply with its obligation under sub-paragraph (8).

-Paragraph 23(8) of the Anti-Money Laundering and Counter the Financing of Terrorism Code 2015 reads as follows:

-A relevant person must take measures to satisfy itself that -

-- the procedures for implementing this paragraph are effective by testing them on a random and periodic basis no less than once every 12 months; - (b) the written terms of business confer the necessary rights on the relevant person to satisfy the requirements of this paragraph

-"Politically Exposed Person"

-Politically Exposed Person is the term given to the risk associated with providing financial and business services to those with a high political profile or who hold public office.
+(g) inform the relevant person specifically of each case where the introducer is not required or has been unable to verify the identity of the customer or the beneficial owner (if any); (h) inform the relevant person if the introducer is no longer able to comply with the provisions of the written terms of business because of a change of the law applicable to the introducer; and (i) do all such things as may be required by the relevant person to enable the relevant person to comply with its obligation under sub-paragraph (8).
+Paragraph 23(8) of the Anti-Money Laundering and Counter the Financing of Terrorism Code 2015 reads as follows: A relevant person must take measures to satisfy itself that - (a) the procedures for implementing this paragraph are effective by testing them on a random and periodic basis no less than once every 12 months; and (b) the written terms of business confer the necessary rights on the relevant person to satisfy the requirements of this paragraph "Politically Exposed Person" Politically Exposed Person is the term given to the risk associated with providing financial and business services to those with a high political profile or who hold public office.
 "Politically Exposed Persons" include senior political figures and their immediate family, and close associates.
 Please see Paragraph 14 of the Code and Section 4.16 of the AML/CFT Handbook for further guidance.

-"Principal(s)"

-Includes the natural person who ultimately owns or controls the applicant for business or on whose behalf a transaction or activity is being conducted.
-For a trust, this also would also include the:

-- (a) the trustee(s) or other persons controlling or having power to direct the activities of the applicant in line with the guidance for individuals and legal persons. - (b) any person(s) whose wishes the trustees may be expected to take into account: - (c) any other parties including the protector(s) and enforcer(s); - (d) any person(s) purporting to act on behalf of the trustee(s) - (e) any person(s) by whom binding obligations may be imposed on the applicant and verify that that person is authorised to do so; - (f) the settlor(s) (or other person making the arrangement) i.e. the initial settlors and any persons subsequently settling funds into the trust; - (g) beneficiaries at the time they come to benefit from the trust. - (h) any potential beneficiaries that the trustee has identified as presenting higher risk, including those presenting increased money laundering, terrorist financing, reputational or other risk.
+"Principal(s)" Includes the natural person who ultimately owns or controls the applicant for business or on whose behalf a transaction or activity is being conducted.
+For a trust, this also would also include the: (a) the trustee(s) or other persons controlling or having power to direct the activities of the applicant in line with the guidance for individuals and legal persons. (b) any person(s) whose wishes the trustees may be expected to take into account; (c) any other parties including the protector(s) and enforcer(s); (d) any person(s) purporting to act on behalf of the trustee(s) (e) any person(s) by whom binding obligations may be imposed on the applicant and verify that that person is authorised to do so; (f) the settlor(s) (or other person making the arrangement) i.e. the initial settlors and any persons subsequently settling funds into the trust; (g) beneficiaries at the time they come to benefit from the trust. (h) any potential beneficiaries that the trustee has identified as presenting higher risk, including those presenting increased money laundering, terrorist financing, reputational or other risk.
+For a legal person is not listed on a recognised stock exchange or is not a wholly owned subsidiary of such a listed entity - (a) any natural person who ultimately owns or controls (whether directly or indirectly) 25% or more of the shares or voting rights in the legal person. (b) any person(s) having power to direct the activities of the legal person.